ShashankM18/InGate-Expo-Clerk/README.md

 ## Quick start (this project)

-1) Install dependencies
+1) Install dependencies:
-bash:
 npm install

-2) Configure environment (Clerk)
+3) Configure environment (Clerk)
-Create a .env file in the project root and insert the Clerk publishable key of your application created in the Clerk dashboard:
+Create a .env file in the project root and insert the Clerk publishable key of your application created in the Clerk dashboard which will be like :
 EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_...
 Do not add server-only secrets (e.g., CLERK_SECRET_KEY) to this client app.

-3) Start the app
+4) Start the app

-bash:
-npx expo start --tunnel  #recommended or npx expo start -c or npx expo start
+npx expo start --tunnel       #recommended

+or

+npx expo start -c

+or

+npx expo start

-4) Open the app
+5) Open the app
 - Press a to open Android emulator (Android Studio required)
 - Press i to open iOS simulator (macOS + Xcode)
 - Scan the QR with the Expo Go app on a mobile device